Table of Contents

 Bot defense is one of the key strategies to defend against account takeover.

-Why?
-Because it detects and stops the technology attackers use to launch a successful ATO attack.
-Without functional bots, attackers cannot scale up their credential stuffing efforts because the process will not be automated.
+By detecting and stopping malicious automation, you can remove cybercriminals ability to launch a successful ATO attack.
+Without functional bots, attackers cannot scale up their account takeover efforts because the process will not be automated.

 Organizations can minimize their risk of account takeover and its dire consequences by stopping bots in their tracks—and Kasada’s bot defense solution is powerful enough to protect businesses from even the most advanced bot attacks.